plinss/acmebot/README.md

 The default value is `"secp384r1"`.
 Available curves are `"secp256r1"`, `"secp384r1"`, and `"secp521r1"`.
 ECDSA certificates can be turned off by setting this value to `null`.
+* `key_cipher` specifies the cipher algorithm used to encrypt private keys.
+The default value is `"blowfish"`.
+Available ciphers those accepted by your version of OpenSSL's EVP_get_cipherbyname().
+* `key_passphrase` specifies the passphrase used to encrypt private keys.
+The default value is `null`.
+A value of `null` or `false` will result in private keys being written unencrypted.
+A value of `true` will cause the password to be read from a prompt, the command line, or stdin.
+A string value will be used as the passphrase without further input.
 * `dhparam_size` specifies the size (in bits) for custom Diffie-Hellman parameters.
 The default value is `2048`.
 Custom Diffie-Hellman parameters can be turned off by setting this value to `0` or `null`.